1979 Red River Valley tornado outbreak: Vernon, Texas/Davidson, Oklahoma

-Holliday–Wichita Falls, Texas/Waurika, Oklahoma
+Wichita Falls, Texas/Waurika, Oklahoma

-Parts of Wichita Falls, were struck by a violent tornado on the evening of April 10.
+Parts of Wichita Falls, were struck by this violent and horrific tornado on the evening of April 10.
 The tornado was up to 1.5 mi wide as it tore through the city, with the swath of particularly intense damage spanning 0.25–0.5 mi wide.
 The tornado swept east-northeastward through a 8 mi stretch of residential areas covering 11 mi2, directly causing 42 fatalities according to the National Weather Service (NWS); another three people later died of heart attacks.
-A survey by the Center for Disease Control enumerated 44 fatalities and 171 injuries requiring hospitalization, while a later study published in Science in February 1980 enumerated 45 deaths from traumatic injuries inflicted by the tornado, 1 from sepsis, and 1 from tetanus.
-Of the fatalities, 25 were vehicle-related deaths; 11 people died while attempting to evade the tornado in their vehicles after fleeing their otherwise undamaged homes.
-Only five deaths occurred indoors.
-Around 1,700 people sustained injuries in Wichita Falls, including 59 with serious injuries.
-Numerous residences were destroyed in the city, including 2,095 homes, 1,062 apartment units and 93 mobile homes.
-Over 3,000 homes left uninhabitable by the tornado.
-The widespread devastation left approximately 20,000 people from 5,000 families homeless, accounting for about 10–20% of the city's population.
-Vehicles were thrown as far as 200 yd away by the tornado.
 The destruction amounted to $400 million in damage, making the tornado the costliest tornado on record at the time.
 When normalized for wealth and inflation, the tornado caused approximately $1.14 billion in damage in 1997 United States dollars.
 Advance notice of the approaching tornado and the awareness of prior tornadoes earlier in the day in nearby Rocky Point and Vernon may have contributed to lowering the ultimate death toll.

-The thunderstorm that eventually produced the Wichita Falls tornado formed north of Abilene and generally moved towards the northeast.
-Weather radar observed reflectivity values exceeded 50 dBZ throughout the storm's lifetime, with the radar signal routinely exceeding 50000 ft above the surface; satellite observations suggested cloud top heights reaching as high as 15.6 km.
-The thunderstorm produced an F2 tornado earlier in the day in Baylor County, and hail up to 3 in in diameter in Archer, Baylor, Wichita, and Wilbarger counties.
-Another thunderstorm produced a tornado in Wichita County about 12 mi west-southwest of Iowa Park.
-The Wichita Falls weather service office issued a tornado warning for Wichita County at 5:08 p.m. in response to sightings of this tornado, and tornado sirens were sounded in Wichita Falls at 5:25 p.m.
-The first thunderstorm eventually approached Wichita County, prompting a severe thunderstorm warning for the county at 5:45 p.m.
-CST.
-Two mesoscyclones within the thunderstorm were apparent on radar, including one associated with the earlier tornado in Baylor County.

 Numerous homes in Wichita Falls were destroyed by the tornado.